mmbdtp/mmbdtp.github.io/modules/UNIX/_posts/2000-01-01-week_1_programme.md

 ---
-Title: Programme
+title: Programme for Week 1 — Unix and the Command Line
 ---

-# Week 1: Unix and the Command Line
+# Week 1 — Unix and the Command Line

 **Week beginning October 14th, 2024**